dirkpetersen/libnss-github/README.md

 sys     0m0.000s
 ```

-the final test is from a system that is hooked up through a t-mobile hotspot and has 100-300ms latency
+The final test is from a system that is hooked up through a t-mobile hotspot and has 100-300ms latency

 ```
 dp@wsl:~$ time getent passwd jimsmith